Emotional Betrayal Trauma Recovery: An RN Reiki Master Explains the Gentle Ways That Genuinely Heal the Heart

 Is it normal to still feel love for the person who betrayed me during emotional recovery?

-Not only is it normal β€” it is one of the most universal features of emotional betrayal trauma and one of the most confusing.
+Yes β€” this is one of the most universal features of emotional betrayal trauma and one of the most confusing.
 Love does not extinguish cleanly in response to betrayal, particularly in the context of a significant relationship.
-It coexists with hurt, with anger, with grief, and with the clear perception of what was done β€” often for much longer than the people experiencing it expect or than the people around them understand.
-The continued presence of love during emotional recovery is not evidence of weakness, denial, or an inability to protect yourself.
-It is evidence of the genuine significance of what was lost and the genuine depth of what existed β€” however complicated the full picture of that relationship turns out to be.
+It coexists with hurt, with anger, with grief, and with clear perception of what was done β€” often for much longer than expected.
+The continued presence of love during emotional recovery is not evidence of weakness β€” it is evidence of the genuine significance of what was lost and the genuine depth of what existed, however complicated the full picture turns out to be.

-The return of acute emotional waves after periods of relative stability is one of the most consistent and most discouraging features of emotional betrayal trauma recovery β€” and it is a normal feature of the process rather than evidence of failure or reversal.
-The appropriate response is the same gentle, compassionate presence you brought to the earlier waves, applied with the additional self-knowledge and grounding resources that your recovery work has developed.
-Naming what is happening β€” this is a wave, it will pass, it does not mean I have lost the ground I gained β€” interrupts the secondary distress that the return of acute feeling often produces and allows the wave to move through rather than consolidating into something that must be suppressed to function.
-Each wave that is met with genuine presence rather than suppression or alarm typically diminishes in intensity and duration over time.
+The return of acute emotional waves after periods of relative stability is a normal feature of the process rather than evidence of failure or reversal.
+The appropriate response is the same gentle, compassionate presence brought to the earlier waves, applied with the additional self-knowledge and grounding resources that recovery work has developed.
+Naming what is happening β€” this is a wave, it will pass, it does not mean the ground gained has been lost β€” interrupts the secondary distress that the return of acute feeling often produces and allows the wave to move through rather than consolidating into something that must be suppressed to function.

 πŸ’™